amclark42/so-youre-planning-to-vote-2020/README.md

 * an ID;
 * a voter registration card;
 * a recent utility bill for your current address;
-* the number for the National Election Protection Hotline, 1-866-OUR-VOTE ([National Election Protection Hotline](https://866ourvote.org/)); and
+* the number for the [National Election Protection Hotline](https://866ourvote.org/), 1-866-OUR-VOTE; and
 * notes on how you plan to vote (your local election authority may have a sample ballot online).

 Some additional resources...